jimkou/grafana-llmexamples-app/README.md

     npm install
     npm run dev

+To start the backend portion of the plugin, compile the Go code into the `dist`
+folder:

+    GOOS=linux GOARCH=amd64 go build -o dist/gpx_llmexamples_linux_amd64 ./pkg

 If Grafana logs warn about a missing `module.js`, make sure the plugin has been built with `npm run dev` (or `npm run build`).